 People adopting or purchasing a cockatoo must realize that having a cockatoo can be like having a small child – it is forever.
 These birds are high maintenance, both physically and emotionally, as they demand a lot of attention and a great deal of time outside their cages.
 Most species of cockatoos exist in a colony setting in the wild, so they thrive on companionship with their human family.
 Without adequate attention, cockatoos sometimes become excessively boisterous and can be destructive, chewing on furniture, walls, and other household items.
 Many cockatoos scream for attention when left alone, but can hear humans in another part of the house.

 While these birds love endless coddling, caressing, and hugs, care must be taken to only stroke their heads, not their bodies, as stroking their bodies may cause an unintended hormonal stimulation to the bird and create sexual frustration.
 These birds bond strongly with their owners but may become profoundly possessive of them, aggressive, and start to feather pick because they are not mating with the owners to whom they have so fiercely bonded.

 Like human toddlers, cockatoos should be placed on a schedule and given some boundaries, or “Dos and Don’ts”.
 This allows them to learn to entertain themselves in their cages (with several different toys and types of food to chew on), and they also learn to anticipate attention from their owners at predictable times of the day.
 Scheduling attention and teaching a cockatoo to occupy itself in its cage are crucial to socializing it properly, particularly after it has reached sexual maturity.
 As for all birds, teaching a cockatoo to forage for food is a well-known training method that keeps them entertained and provides a functional way for them to obtain food.

-"This is a high maintenance bird both physically and emotionally, as they demand a lot of attention and a great deal of time outside their cage."
+"These birds are high maintenance, both physically and emotionally, as they demand a lot of attention and a great deal of time outside their cage."